 - Most people have trouble getting Access right, whether on the largest or smallest scale.
 We define these arteries of movement and their engineering with the assistance of our analysis of the Geography and Water layers.

-- Forestry systems vary greatly—a myriad of natural and created forms.
+- Forestry systems vary greatly—a myriad of natural and created forms and assemblies of all of the kingdoms of nature.
 Nearly all economic landscapes are part of forest complexes and in the Regrarians Platform, forests and their placement are defined by layers 1–4.

 - Buildings are often expensive pieces of infrastructure that require detailed planning and engineering.
 In the Regrarians Platform, the integrated placement of these structures is very much determined by the five layers before it on the permanence scale.